 - Mechanical and biological filtration

 - Backflush valve for easier cleaning

 - Very effective cleaning

 - Features a backflush valve for easier filter media cleaning

 - Some of the customers reported water leaking into the UV light tube

-Customer ratings – The filter system received positive response from the users with some of them claiming it to be the best pressurized filter on the market.
+Customer ratings – The filter system received a positive response from the users with some of them claiming it to be the best-pressurized filter on the market.
 There were some minor problems reported by the customers but most of them have been handled well by the customer service.